Posts

 All the games I've had a good time with

 I have decided that I will list some games I enjoyed or made a lasting impression in the last ten years ("recently") and then separately things before, so I can better understand what it is I like and spend less time fretting that I am wasting my time by playing things and not actually enjoying doing that.
-Note.......
-I don't like the little descriptions I've added as they are, but I do think helps if I try identify what bits felt good to me.
-Recently New stuff The Forgotten City drove me forward with its mysteries.
-Outer Wilds captured me with coseyness and tragedy.
-Rogue Aces drew tempts me for a few minutes and keeps me for longer.
-FAR: Lone Sails made me horde petrol in a world that didn't have any more need for it.
-Hands of Fate felt like I was having a dialogue with antagonism.
-ADIOS Amigos: Galactic Explorers was all the fun bits of orbital mechanics.
-Grow Home and Grow Up for its playfulness, character and dynamism, The Magic Circle reminded me of
+Recently New stuff The Forgotten City .
+This game compelled me forward with its mysteries.
+Outer Wilds .
+This game captured me with coseyness and tragedy.
+Rogue Aces .
+This game tempted me for a few minutes and keeps me for longer.
+FAR: Lone Sails .
+This game made me horde petrol in a world that didn't have any more need for it.
+Hands of Fate .
+This game make me feel like I was having a dialogue with antagonism.
+ADIOS Amigos: Galactic Explorers .
+This game has only the most fun bits of orbital mechanics.
+Grow Home and Grow Up .
+These games were full of playfulness, character and dynamism, The Magic Circle .
+I replay this often, it reminds me of my own creative failures...

 Feelings of emptyness